brucou/react-state-driven/README.md

 control states corresponding to specific screens, and have the relevant render commands generated in `entryActions` according to the control state the machine is in.
 - the interfaced systems can communicate with the machine via a `trigger` event emitter.
-As such any relevent raw event should be associated to an event handler obtained through `trigger`.
+As such any relevant raw event should be associated to an event handler obtained through `trigger`.
 The `trigger` event emitter is passed as parameter by the `Machine` component to any function props who may need it.
 For instance the `GalleryApp` component is written as follows :